The Rent a Room Scheme

 How it works

-The tax exemption is automatic if you earn less than the threshold.
-This means you don’t need to do anything.
+The tax exemption is automatic if you earn less than £7,500.
+This means you do not need to do anything.

 You can then opt into the scheme and claim your tax-free allowance.
 You do this on your tax return.